Frequently Asked Questions

 - Experiences cravings when they are not drinking or using

-If your loved one is showing any of the above signs, this could be indicative of a problem.
+If your loved one meets any of the above addiction criteria, this could be indicative of a problem.
 Please give us a call today so we can help you get to the bottom of your loved one's situation.

 If you feel that you are to blame for your loved one's addiction, you may also feel that you have to fix it.
 For many people, this prompts isolation and inability to seek help.
 Please know that no matter what your family's past is - your loved one's addiction is not your fault.

 To move forward and actually make real progress, it's important to put all of the blame and shame behind you.
 Your loved one can also use this shame and guilt as leverage to manipulate you.
 Enabling is usually the result.
 If this sounds like your situation, please reach out to us today over the phone.
 We will give you a free consultation.